 Frequently Asked Questions (FAQs)

-A pharmacy technician performs tasks, such as filling prescriptions, packing and delivering prescription orders, counting, mixing, and measuring pills under the supervision of a pharmacist.
-Pharmacists supervise pharmacy technicians and ensure the accuracy and the quality of the medications delivered by the pharmacy technician in the pharmacy.
+A pharmacy technician performs tasks, such as filling prescriptions, packing and delivering prescription orders, and counting, mixing, and measuring pills under the supervision of a pharmacist.
+Pharmacists supervise pharmacy technicians and ensure the accuracy and quality of the medications delivered by the pharmacy technician in the pharmacy.

 How do I advance my pharmacy technician career?

 There are various ways to advance in your career as a pharmacy technician.
 But the best way to advance in your pharmacy technician career is to complete the required education and training program, land a good job, gain experience, do extra certification courses relevant to your field, and apply for a new job relevant to your certification.

 According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for pharmacy technicians is projected to grow by about 4%.
 The number of job openings for a pharmacy technician between the years 2020 to 2030 is about 419,300.
 Considering this projection made by the BLS, the demand for pharmacy technicians is expected to grow in the future.